FAQ and Checklist for New Math Majors

 If you are accepted into a degree-seeking online program, and take only online courses, you qualify for e-tuition.
 This is listed on the Registration website as a per-credit-hour amount; remember that the math courses are 4 credit hours each.
 In addition, there is an online academic support fee which is also per-credit-hour.
 This applies if you are in-district, out-of-district, or anywhere in the world.
 If you are taking only online courses, many of the other fees are waived under the current system.

 There is also a flat per-semester services fee listed.
-(Students who will be taking on-campus courses have additional health insurance, immunization, and other items to be concerned about.
+(Students who will be taking on-campus courses have additional health insurance, immunization, and recreation fees.
 Online students should encounter these only if they are near campus and sign up for an on-campus course.)
-There is a small student-to-student grant which is automatically assessed on every student’s bill.
-If you don’t want to participate, you must notify the Bursar (217-206-6738) in advance to waive it.
+There is a small student-to-student grant which is automatically assessed.
+If you don’t want to participate in the grant, you must contact the Office of Records and Registration.
+For other questions regarding your student account, contact the University Bursar’s Office at 217/206-6727, PAC 182 or for more information, please refer to: https://paymybill.uillinois.edu/.

 If you see other fees on your account, it might be simply a mistake.
 In a few instances, students who do not even come to the campus have been charged for immunization non-compliance, or have had a hold placed on their registration.
 If you are an online degree-seeking major and this happens to you, contact Health Services and represent to them that you are only online and never come to campus; they can reverse it.